fineanmol/plant-tree/README.md

-🌵 Updated on Thu, 03 Apr 2025 14:22:00 GMT
+🍀 Updated on Sat, 05 Apr 2025 06:22:42 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Code is like humor.
+When you have to explain it, it's bad."